A Colour Symphony

 A Colour Symphony, Op.
-24, F. 106, was written by Arthur Bliss in 1921-1922.
+24, F. 106, was written by Arthur Bliss in 1921-22.
 It was his first major work for orchestra, and is today one of his best-known compositions.

 Orchestration

 The symphony is scored for three flutes (one doubling on piccolo), two oboes, cor anglais, two clarinets, bass clarinet, two bassoons, double bassoon, four horns, three trumpets, three trombones, tuba, two tympanists, cymbals, two harps, and strings.

 History

 A Colour Symphony was written to be performed at the Three Choirs Festival, held in 1922 in Gloucester, at the invitation of Sir Edward Elgar, who also invited Herbert Howells and Eugene Goossens to write a piece each.
 Howells wrote Sine Nomine for wordless chorus, which was not given its second performance until his centenary year 70 years later, in 1992.
 Goossens wrote a piece called Silence for chorus and orchestra.
 Elgar's own contribution was his orchestration of Johann Sebastian Bach's Fantasia and Fugue in C minor.

 Bliss decided to write a symphony, but was at first undecided what the theme or character of the work would be.
 He could not get started for some weeks.
 One day, by chance, he came across a book on heraldry in which he read of the symbolic meanings attached to certain colours; this gave him the notion of writing a work about colours.
 He attempted to give each movement a character corresponding to these meanings, but without attempting to depict the colours themselves.
-Bliss dedicated the symphony to the conductor Adrian Boult.
+Although Bliss dedicated the symphony to the conductor Adrian Boult, it appears that there is no existing recording of the symphony by Boult himself.

 The first performance, with the London Symphony Orchestra, in Gloucester Cathedral on 7 September 1922, was conducted by the composer.
 It was not well received at first, due to poor preparation.
 The work uses a large orchestra, but the platform was so taken up with the chorus required for other works also being performed, that several instruments had to be omitted.
 Elgar attended, but found it "disconcertingly modern".
 It nevertheless entered the repertoire and has been recorded various times, although it is now an infrequent visitor to concert platforms.